-The effects of floods on animal health are massive.
+The effects of floods on animal’s health, growth and productivity is massive.
 They cause feed shortage, dehydration and increase the risk of infections.
 This affects the yields of animal source foods such as milk, meat and eggs.
 Managing disease outbreaks is also expensive for farmers.

 Flooded areas damage to pasture.
 Ranchers have to seek for alternative fodder on the quick run.
 Besides, floods can damage stored animal feed through mould toxicity.
 This poisoning can cause animal death or long-term chronic illness.